 The Projected Goals listed above for Traffic Enforcement is an estimate only because UHP only tracks CMV vs. non-CMV stops or citations for Section 15 personnel.
-The UHP will conduct 10 special enforcement projects annually across the state.
+The UHP as a whole, will conduct 10 special enforcement projects annually across the state.
 The location and focus will be based on data analysis of CMV crashes or other issues or areas of emphasis.
-Additionally, Section 15 UHP personnel will participate in FMCSA and CVSA special projects included Brake Check, Road Check, Driver Appreciation Week, Passenger Carrier Strike Force, and Operation Safe Driver.
+Additionally, Section 15 UHP personnel will participate in FMCSA and CVSA special projects included Brake Check, Road Check, Driver Appreciation Week, Passenger Carrier Strike Force, Human Trafficking, and Operation Safe Driver.

 Participation in Public Safety Department wide initiatives will continue over this next year.
 Department initiatives include enforcement of DUI's, non seat belt usage, speed, aggressive driving, distracted driving, and drowsy driving.
 We will concentrate enforcement on these type of violations to reduce crashes and related injuries.
 Emphasis will be placed on driver behavior.
 We will utilize data to monitor these bahaviors causing crashes and plan our activities accordingly.
 The UHP methodology for identifying CMV related stops include MCSAP troopers conducting CVSA Level I, II, and III inspections at the roasdide.
 Troopers identify trucks to stop and and inspect in the following manner: The first is public safety-related - a violation of statute related to driving behaviors or equipment issues.
 We also conduct post-crash CMV inspections to help identify primary and/or secondary collision contributors.
 Non-CMV related stops can be related to CMV's during TACT-type enforcement activities and poor behavior of non-CMV drivers operating around large truck and buses.
-UHP is in the process of purchasing a commerical vehicle crash recreation package that will assist their critial crash team with commercial vehicle crash recreation.
+UHP has purchased a commercial vehicle crash recreation package that will assist their critial crash team with commercial vehicle crash recreation.
+Training has been completed and this equipment is in the early stages of being used.
 We are hopeful that this package will open roads quicker, and assist us on finding better causation of commercial vehicle crashes in the State of Utah.

-UHP has also agreed to hire more commerical vehicle (Section 15) troopers using MCSAP funds.
+UHP has hired three commerical vehicle (Section 15) troopers and one MCIT trooper using MCSAP funds.
 This will be helpful in areas where they haven't had a lot of troopers with this experience.
 Due to retirements and promotions, Section 15 has not been fully staffed for a few years.
 The extra troopers will be a welcome change to relieve the pressure on those who have been in the section for many years.

-In the past two years, Section 15 of the Utah Highway Patrol has been greatly understaffed due to retirement and advancement.
-They have been able to recently move 9 new officers into the unit who either are or will be fully trained shortly.
 This addition of CVSA certified personnel will add to the Traffic Enforcement with Inspection numbers.
-In FY2022 4,672 Traffic Enforcement stops with Inspections were conducted.
-Our goal for FY2023 is 5,373 Traffic Enforcement stops with Inspections, a 15% increase.
+In FY2023 5,240 Traffic Enforcement stops with Inspections have been conducted.
+Our goal for FY2024 is 6,179 Traffic Enforcement stops with Inspections, a 15% increase.
+Our goal for traffic stops without an inspection for FY2024 is 200, doubling our FY2023 goal.
+Our goal for Non-CMV stops for FY2024 is 5,000 stops, a 66% increase.